 |Stevie Wonder in 1973, at the start of his classic period.|

 (Work in progress.
-Needs tidying up and links updating to Spotify.)
+Needs tidying up.)

 Stevie Wonder was part of the musical background of my childhood.
 His Motown singles are threads in the tapestry - no, they are notes in the nostalgic and evocative songs of my youth.
 I grew up with the Beatles, Bob Dylan and Motown, so Stevie Wonder is a significant part of my history, and when I became a teenager and was exploring further, and looking for something more me and more meaningful than the pop of my youth, so was Stevie Wonder.
 He was making his early classic period albums just as I was getting serious about life, music, and the universe.
 Talking Book was a revelation to me.
 It was mature, ambitious, accomplished, and very soulful.
 I lost touch with his later classic period work as I was exploring more radical and more underground music, and when he entered his 80s commercial streak, I lost faith in him as an artist I was interested in.
 But he has always interested me.....

 Stevie Wonder is both popular and critically acclaimed.
 Born a blind black man in the racially intolerant southern state of Mississippi in the Fifties his future wouldn't have seemed promising, but with a confident personality, and a gift for harmony, he went on to become one of the top 60 best selling music artists of all time, and the recipient of the most Grammy Awards for a solo male artist.